romanjrdykyj/select2dot1/README.md

     ),
 ```

+### Settings

+### Builder

+## Customization

+### Customization by Settings

+### Customization by Builder

 ## Contributing

-Pull requests are welcome.
+Pull requests (pull request template is available) are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+More information about contributing you can find [here](https://github.com/romanjrdykyj/select2dot1/blob/main/CONTRIBUTING.md).
+Remember to follow the [code of conduct](https://github.com/romanjrdykyj/select2dot1/blob/main/CODE_OF_CONDUCT.md).

-### Issues
+## Issues

-If you find any issues, please report them [here](https://github.com/romanjrdykyj/select2dot1/issues).
+If you find any issues (bug, feature, performance or other), please report them [here](https://github.com/romanjrdykyj/select2dot1/issues).

 Please do not ask questions in the issue tracker.
 Use [Q&A](#qa) section instead.

 Please do not report security vulnerabilities on the public issue tracker.
 The [SECURITY](#security) page details the procedure for disclosing security issues.

-### QA

-If you have any questions, feel free to ask them [here](https://github.com/romanjrdykyj/select2dot1/discussions).

-### Security
+## Security

 If you discover any security related issues, please go to [SECURITY](https://github.com/romanjrdykyj/select2dot1/blob/main/SECURITY.md) page.

-### Contributors
+## Contributors

 - Roman Dykyj (@romanjrdykyj)

+## QA

+If you have any questions, feel free to ask them [here](https://github.com/romanjrdykyj/select2dot1/discussions).

 ## FAQ